 Our Dove Hunting Options:

-Full Service Dove Shoot: Includes lodging, continental breakfast, morning and evening sessions, guide with dog, field transportation, bird cleaning and processing, and dinner.
+“FULL SERVICE” Dove Shoot: Includes lodging, continental breakfast, morning and evening sessions, guide with dog, field transportation, bird cleaning and processing, and supper.
 The daily limit on dove is 15 dove/day with a possession limit of 30.
 Lunch will be on your own.

 1 guest – $285 2 guests – $255 per guest